-They can call our financial guides on 0808 808 00 00 for more information.
+They can call our money advisers on 0808 808 00 00 for more information.

-Financial support from Macmillan
+Support from Macmillan

 Cancer can have a serious impact on someone's finances.
 People often lose some of their income, while spending more on things like travelling to hospital.